Powered by people and place

 The history of Fort Lewis College is interwoven with the history and people of southwest Colorado and the Four Corners area—it is unique among the educational institutions in this country.
 It is the history of this institution that has shaped the college that overlooks Durango today and serves thousands of students every year.

 Fort Lewis College exists to provide the same exceptional educational opportunities to every student who walks through the doors of any campus building.

 The first Fort Lewis army post was constructed in Pagosa Springs, Colorado, in 1878, and was relocated in 1880 to Hesperus, Colorado, on the southern slopes of the La Plata Mountains.
-In 1891, Fort Lewis was decommissioned and converted into a federal, off-reservation boarding school.
+In 1891, Fort Lewis was decommissioned and converted into an off-reservation federal Indian boarding school.

 In 1911, the fort's property and buildings in Hesperus were transferred to the state of Colorado to establish an "agricultural and mechanic arts high school."
 That deed came with two conditions: that the land would be used for an educational institution, and was “to be maintained as an institution of learning to which Indian students will be admitted free of tuition and on an equality with white students” in perpetuity (Act of 61st Congress, 1911).
 Both conditions have been the Fort Lewis school's missions and guides over the past century.

 In the 1930s, the Fort Lewis high school expanded into a two-year college, and in 1948 became Fort Lewis A&M College, under control of State Board of Agriculture.
 The "Aggies" studying at the Fort Lewis Branch of the Colorado State College of Agriculture & Mechanics could chose from courses including agriculture, forestry, engineering, veterinary science, and home economics.